norwegian-geotechnical-institute/synthetic_rockmass_image_generation_for_ml/README.md

 For modelling with different textures, the user needs to update the texture JPG file path in Step 2 for each texture.

+### [D-Calculation_BlockShape.gh]
+If plotting is needed, open the BlockShape_Playground_Results.3dm.
+Then open the GH file.
+Go through each step in Part of the GH file.
+If plotting is not needed, open a blank Rhino document with meters as the model units, e.g. the "Large Objects - Meters" Rhino Templates.
+Then open the GH file.
+Go through step 1 and 2 of the GH file.